-We decided to drive to Salisbury this morning, the journey taking approximately one hour.
+We decided to drive to Salisbury, the journey taking approximately one hour.
 We noticed signs for Park and Ride but carried on and found car parking in the town centre without problem even though it was a Saturday.
-The city is located in south east Wiltshire on the edge of Sailsbury Plain and 8 miles from the world famous Stonehenge UNESCO site.
+The city is located in south east Wiltshire on the edge of Salisbury Plain and 8 miles from the world famous Stonehenge UNESCO site.

 Dominating the city, Salisbury Cathedral completed in 1258 has the tallest spire in the United Kingdom at 123 m tall.
 Cathedral Close, the lawned parkland area surrounding the church features period houses which are home to the Bishop and clergy whilst others are privately owned, one being the previous home of the former Prime Minister Sir Edward Heath.

-From the cathedral an ornate archway retaining its heavy oak gates leads into the attractive town centre with its ancient old buildings.
+From the cathedral, an ornate archway retaining its heavy oak gates leads into the attractive town centre with its ancient old buildings.
 Narrow roads lead to the market square where the large Charter Market takes place every Tuesday and Saturday which was bustling with activity on our visit.
-Salisbury is a delightful place to wander around, the National Trust have an attractive gift shop here and there are several other interesting small shops alongside the usual high street names.
+Salisbury is a delightful place to wander around, the National Trust have an attractive gift shop there in addition to several other interesting small shops alongside the usual high street names.
 After enjoying lunch in the King’s Head pub we returned to Bournemouth mid afternoon.